thednp/fetch-library-data/llm/svelte.md

 ### Classes[](#Classes)

-You can also use `$state` in class fields (whether public or private), or as the first assignment to a property immediately inside the `constructor`:
+Class instances are not proxied.
+Instead, you can use `$state` in class fields (whether public or private), or as the first assignment to a property immediately inside the `constructor`:

     class class TodoTodo {
     	Todo.done: booleandone = function $state<false>(initial: false): false (+1 overload)